-The fitness and nutrition challenge has been circulating on the app since March 2019 and, at the time of writing, has since amassed 189.6m views on hashtags #75Hard and #75HardChallenge.
-Its popularity is undeniable, but the challenge is based on very little scientific research and, as we explore below, could have extremely damaging consequences to a primarily teenage audience.
+The fitness and nutrition challenge has been circulating on the app since March 2019 and, at time of writing, has since amassed 189.6m views on hashtags #75Hard and #75HardChallenge.
+Whilst its popularity is undeniable, the challenge is based on very little scientific research and, as we get into later, could have extremely damaging consequences to a primarily teenage audience.

-Created by motivational speaker, podcaster, author, and supplement company owner Andy Frisella, the 75 Hard challenge is described as a "MENTAL TOUGHNESS PROGRAM", and "NOT A REGULAR FITNESS PROGRAM".
-Frisella, however, is not a certified trainer, dietitian, or licensed clinical therapist.
+Created by motivational speaker, podcaster, author, and supplement company owner Andy Frisella, the 75 Hard challenge is described as a 'MENTAL TOUGHNESS PROGRAM', and 'NOT A REGULAR FITNESS PROGRAM.'
+Frisella, it's important to note, is not a certified trainer, dietitian, or licensed clinical therapist.

 Once you embark on the 75 Hard challenge, you must follow a strict set of rules outlined by Frisella — you'll find them below — for 75 days straight, recording your progress every single day, working out twice daily and abstaining from alcohol and certain food groups.